-UPDATE 07/01/20: On June 30, 2020, prosecutors charged the mother of an infant who was killed by a family dog on January 25.
+On June 30, 2020, Tippecanoe County prosecutors charged the mother of an infant who was killed by a family dog on January 25.
 Jennifer Nicole Connell was arrested and charged with three counts of neglect of a dependent in connection to her infant's dog mauling death.
 Connell told police she was trying to rehome the pit bull-mix because the dog had recently become aggressive toward the infant, according to a probable cause affidavit obtained by the Journal & Courier.

 On January 25, arriving officers had to shoot the dog in order to reach the victim.
 Investigators also found the home littered with animal feces and dead mice in various states of decay, according to the affidavit.
 Prosecutors charged Connell with neglect of a dependent resulting in bodily injuries for keeping a known aggressive dog in the home with her infant.
 She was also charged with two counts of neglect for keeping her son and infant in an unsanitary and unsafe house.

 The first charge appears to be a Level 1 felony under the Indiana penal code, "places the dependent in a situation that endangers the dependent's life or health" and "results in the death of a dependent who is less than fourteen (14) years of age."
 The arrest photograph of Connell is particularly chilling.
-Two weeks before the arrest, she announced on Facebook that she had lost India -- the beagle-mix that "Maisie" the pit bull-mix had attacked before attacking the infant.
+Two weeks before the arrest, she announced on Facebook that she had lost India -- the beagle-mix that "Maisie" the pit bull-mix had attacked before killing the infant.

 01/27/20: Family Dog Kills Infant